-Medical Center Archives works with offices, donors, and researchers in order to provide access to, and ensure the preservation of, departmental archives, historical collections, and oral history materials.
-The Archives staff provides a range of research services to on-site and remote researchers, including assistance with locating historical records and answering questions related to DUMC projects and activities.
+The Medical Center Archives works with offices, donors, faculty, staff, and researchers in order to provide access to, and ensure the preservation of, departmental archives, historical collections, and oral history materials.
+The Archives staff provides a range of research services to patrons, including research assistance, locating and providing relevant materials, and answering questions and verifying information related to DUMC history, projects, and activities.

 Preparing for Your Visit

 Patrons are required to provide a photo ID and complete a registration form to use archival materials.

 We encourage patrons to review the content on this page and the regulations for use of archival materials so they will know what to expect while conducting research with us.

 While the Archives attempts to provide full access to its holdings, individual collections may be restricted due to federal/state regulations, University policy, or individual donor wishes.
 Use of some restricted materials may require written permission.
 Contact the Archives staff prior to your visit in order to determine individual restrictions.

 Materials may be requested via our online request form, by email at email@example.com, or by phone at (919) 383-2653.
 We recommend that patrons review our finding aids in order to help determine which collections or files may be applicable to their research.